dotnet/roslyn/docs/features/interceptors.md

 }
 ```

+Any "ordinary method" (i.e. with `MethodKind.Ordinary`) can have its calls intercepted.

 `[InterceptsLocation]` attributes included in source are emitted to the resulting assembly, just like other custom attributes.

 PROTOTYPE(ic): We may want to recognize `file class InterceptsLocationAttribute` as a valid declaration of the attribute, to allow generators to bring the attribute in without conflicting with other generators which may also be bringing the attribute in.
 See open question in [User opt-in](#user-opt-in).
 https://github.com/dotnet/roslyn/issues/67079 is a bug which causes file-local source declarations of well-known attributes to be generally treated as known.
-When that bug is fixed, we may want to single out one or both of `InterceptableAttribute` and `InterceptsLocationAttribute` as "recognized, even though they are file-local".
+When that bug is fixed, we may want to single out `InterceptsLocationAttribute` as "recognized, even though they are file-local".

 #### File paths